joebuschmann/SProxy/README.md

     };
 ```

 You can create a proxy for an entire object.
-Each property that holds a function or an object will be proxied.
+Each property that holds a method or an object will be proxied.

 ```Javascript
     // proxy is a new object with all the methods from anObject replaced by a proxy method.